MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/01-interact-with-an-api.md

 1. Run the `GET` command in the **Get all fruit in list** section and note that the record for *Apple* is now deleted.

+When you are ready to end the exercise:

+* Close the browser and stop the Fruit API by entering  `Ctrl + C` in the terminal it's running in.

 ## Review

 In this exercise you learned how to: